jonvis23/Air-Quality-Forecasting/README.md

 Throughout this project, our attention will be solely directed to the `PM2.5 `feature.
 PM2.5 stands for particles with a diameter smaller than 2.5 micrometers, which is over 10 times thinner than a human hair—quite intriguing, isn't it?
 These particles emerge from burning fuel and chemical reactions in the atmosphere, be it coal in a power plant or gasoline in your car.
 Remarkably tiny, they have the potential to penetrate deep into the lungs and bloodstream, posing a gradual threat to your body over time.

-## Methodologies, Techniques & Model
+## Methodologies, Techniques & Model..

 ## Recommendation, conclusion, limitations